Patrik Eliáš: Injuries, illness, and captaincy (2003–2008)

 During the 2004–05 NHL lockout, Eliáš played hockey in the Russian Superleague (RSL) for Metallurg Magnitogorsk.
-While playing in Russia, Eliáš contracted Hepatitis A and spent nearly a month in a Czech Republic hospital.
+While playing in Russia, Eliáš contracted Hepatitis A and spent nearly a month in a Czech hospital.
 As a result of the illness, he dropped from 195 pounds to 168 and struggled to move around.
 He subsequently missed the first three months of the 2005–06 season before making his season debut on 3 January 2006, against the Florida Panthers.
 Eliáš scored two goals and six assists in his first four games back from his illness which helped the Devils maintain a four-game win streak.
 However, while representing his home country at the 2006 Winter Olympics, Eliáš suffered a back and rib injury that bothered him for the remainder of the season.
 He was eventually placed on the teams' injured reserve list on 2 March retroactive to 15 February.
 Eliáš recorded three assists in his first four games back from his injury and finished the regular season with 16 goals and 29 assists.

 As the Devils qualified for the 2006 Stanley Cup playoffs, Eliáš played a significant role in the Devils' four-game sweep of the New York Rangers.
-In Game 1 of their first round series, Eliáš recorded two goals and four assists.
+In game one of their first round series, Eliáš recorded two goals and four assists.
 His six points were the second most ever scored in one playoff game in franchise history and secured his place as the Devils' leading playoff scorer.
-He scored twice in Game 4 to help the Devils advance to the second round and finished the playoffs with six goals and 10 assists in nine games.
+He scored twice in game four to help the Devils advance to the second round and finished the playoffs with six goals and 10 assists in nine games.
 Before free agency began, Eliáš fired his agent and made the decision to represent himself.
 However, after initiating discussions directly with general manager Lou Lamoriello, he chose to hire Allan Walsh to act as his representative while he was in the Czech Republic.
 As a free agent, Eliáš received a $7.5 million offer from the Chicago Blackhawks but ultimately accepted a $7 million contract with the Rangers.
 However, the Rangers contract never came to fruition after the team's general manager refused to include a no-movement clause in the contract.
 Following this, Eliáš reached out to Lamoriello, and the two sides came to terms on a seven-year, $42 million contract that included the requested no-movement clause.

 Eliáš was named the Devils' seventh captain in the team's history on 5 October 2006.
 However, he later admitted that being named captain hurt his play in the 2006–07 season and contributed to his low goals total.
 Under new head coach Brent Sutter, Eliáš was stripped of the captaincy at the start of the 2007–08 season and replaced with Jamie Langenbrunner.
 Eliáš stated that he was never informed of the reason behind Sutter's decision to strip him of his captaincy.